Eadgyth/Programming-Editor/README.md

 Countless...
 <p>
-Output to the console panel does not work as expected in cases where a run process buffers its output until completion if the output is not to the terminal of the OS.
-To display output correctly such block-buffering would have to be disabled by a corresponding command-line switch or by switch in a script itself.
-Commnd options can be entered in the project settings of the editor.
+Output to the console panel does not work as expected in cases where a run process buffers its output if it is not sent to the standard output.
+To display output correctly buffering would have to be disabled by a corresponding command-line switch or by switch in a script itself.
+Currently, this limitation applies to interactive Perl scripts and may apply to custom commands.
 <br>
 <h4>REFERENCES</h4>
 <p>